Godot State Machine

 class_name StateMachine

-var state: Object
+var current_state: Object

 var history = []